AllanWang/McGill-Public/Comp-529/notes.md

   * Validate models
   * Keep models alive

-## Textbook Ch 13 - Creating the Architectural Description
+## Ch 13 - Creating the Architectural Description

 * ADs should be crisp, concise, and to the point
 * Properties